theparitt/ccl/README.md

 ===========================================
              Configuration
 ===========================================
-     This code is linked with opencv. please install opencv and setup the paths before including the code.
+The code is linked with opencv. please install opencv and setup the paths before including the code.
 The program needs to link with opencv libralies; opencv_core, opencv_imgproc, opencv_highgui